nginx/njs-acme/README.md

 This will build an image with a recent version of NGINX, required njs version, and the `acme.js` file installed at `/usr/lib/nginx/njs_modules/`.

 The image will be tagged `nginx/nginx-njs-acme`, where you can use it in place of a standard `nginx` image.

+When running the container, we advise mounting the `/etc/nginx/njs-acme/` directory in a Docker volume so that the cert/key are retained between deployments of your `nginx` container.
+The `docker-compose.yml` file in this directory shows an example of doing this using the `certs` volume.

 ### Building `acme.js` With Docker